MartinGjoreski/martin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a postdoc researcher at the Faculty of Informatics, Università della Svizzera italiana (USI), in the [research group](https://pc.inf.usi.ch/) of prof. Marc Langheinrich.
-My research field is AI with a focus on the development of standard machine learning and deep learning methods for sensor data.
-I am particularly interested in applications in fields such as mobile and wearable computing, behavioural analytics, affective computing, and mobile healthcare.
-From 2014 to 2020, I was part of the [Department of Intelligent Systems](https://dis.ijs.si/) at the Jozef Stefan Institute, where I did my MSc and PhD studies under the supervision of prof. Matjaz Gams and prof. Mitja Lustrek.
-In the years 2019 and 2020, was also a teaching assistant at the Faculty of Computer and Information Science, University of Ljubljana.
+My research field is AI with a focus on the development of machine learning, federated learning, and explainable AI methods for sensor data.
+I am particularly interested in applications in fields such as mobile and wearable computing, behavioural analytics, affective computing, mobile healthcare.
+Until 2021 I was part of the [Department of Intelligent Systems](https://dis.ijs.si/) at the Jozef Stefan Institute, where I did my MSc and PhD studies under the supervision of prof. Matjaz Gams and prof. Mitja Lustrek.
+In the period 2019 - 2020, I was also a teaching assistant at the Faculty of Computer and Information Science, University of Ljubljana.
 More details about my teaching activities are available [here.](https://martingjoreski.github.io/teaching/)

 Education